-Local authorities have an important role in providing much of the physical infrastructure essential to support enterprise and promote employment.
+Local authorities have an important role in identifying infrastructural and other deficits and providing much of the physical infrastructure essential to support enterprise and promote employment.
 They deliver essential services to business and are geared to respond to the needs of local communities, employers and entrepreneurs speedily and efficiently.